 This summer a major search was launched for a beautiful water plant to help check the health of rivers and streams in Northumberland National Park.

-The extensive survey, which is helping to support Northumberland National Park Authority’s vision for the natural environment, saw a team of 17 National Park volunteers, supported by the Northumberland National Park Mountain Rescue Team, inspecting bodies of water across the Park for the plants.
+The extensive survey, which is helping to support Northumberland National Park Authority’s vision for the natural environment.
+The survey saw a team of 17 National Park volunteers, supported by the Northumberland National Park Mountain Rescue Team, inspecting bodies of water across the Park for the plants.

 ‘Water crowfoots’ are aquatic plants related to buttercups that are native to the UK and are recognisable by their small, seasonal white flowers.
 Water crowfoots thrive best in unpolluted, moving water courses, such as streams and rivers and their presence has long been used as a natural indicator of clean water.
 There are several closely related species which are sometimes hard to tell apart.